tranngo/jive-demo/README.md

 I designed the interface using Figma.
 Tré and I built the platform using React Native for the front-end and Django for the back-end (deployed on AWS).

 ## Challenges we ran into
 When Tré and I began the project, Tré had no experience developing mobile applications with React Native and Django.
 To overcome this, I spent time a lot of time pair programming with Tré to onboard him.
-Additionally, neither Tré nor I have experience with UI/UX design.
+Additionally, neither of us had experience with UI/UX design.
 However, after browsing through various online resources, I was able to figure out how to use Figma to design our high-fidelity mockups.
-Another challenge we ran into was sorting out the legalities of music intellectual property.
+Another challenge we ran into was navigating the laws for music intellectual property.
 We overcame this by reaching out to Professor Pearlman from USC's Intellectual Property & Technology Law Clinic.

 ## Accomplishments I'm proud of
 * Developed interface using Figma with no prior experience in UI/UX design